 Dr. Socinski explains, If patients feel a lump in the breast or pain, it generally alerts them to get medical care, but lung cancer can be silent in comparison.

 While a cough might be an early sign, it can seem innocuous to many.
 Allergies, a cold or nasal drip: people tend to brush off these things as common ailments and delay getting medical attention, which can lead to a greater delay in diagnosis.

 This is another important reason to push screening programs in high-risk populations.
 We can intervene before symptoms appear.

 And today, lung cancer treatments are advancing by leaps and bounds.
-At the Florida Hospital Cancer Institute, we are at the forefront of lung cancer treatments and clinical research with a growing immunotherapy program that is highly effective in a qualifying minority of patients with lung cancer.
+At the AdventHealth Cancer Institute, we are at the forefront of lung cancer treatments and clinical research with a growing immunotherapy program that is highly effective in a qualifying minority of patients with lung cancer.
 Were always pushing to explore and adopt new paradigms in treatment that offer more hope to our patients, notes Dr. Socinski.

 The bigger message

 Detecting and curing lung cancer is a victory.
 But preventing it altogether is the greatest triumph of all.

 Dr. Socinski points out, Above all, smoking is not good for you.
 That said, every lung cancer screening program should be linked to a smoking cessation program.